biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 ## What do we do instead?

-We can stick to `std::sort`-like API:
+Let's implement topological sort from scratch, with `std::sort`-like API:

 ```cpp
 /// `edge(u, v)` is true if and only if there is an edge from `u` to `v`